aamithompson/NoiseGenerator/README.md

 ![Auditory Noise](Screenshots/AuditoryNoise.jpg)

 ### Perlin Noise
 *The Perlin noise page.
-This page has the image generation on the right.
-On the left are the controls both for the noise and the image.*
+This page has the image generation on the left.
+On the right are the controls both for the noise and the image.*

 ![Perlin Noise](Screenshots/PerlinNoise.jpg)